 There is no waste in a forest.
 There is no fertilizer, no irrigation, no weeding.
-Every being’s output is some other being’s input.
+Every being’s gifts are another being’s needs.

 We don’t have to do it all.
 Trees want to grow.
 Animals create homes.
 Everything gardens.
 We only have to join in.